embikaa/to-do-list-python/README.md

 - Improve list, loop, and condition handling
 - Simulate real-life task management logic

-## Screenshot

-> You can add a screenshot here from Colab output, like task adding or menu.

 ## Project Files

 - `to_do_list(1).ipynb`: Main application file